Pygmy eagle

 The pygmy eagle or New Guinea hawk-eagle (Hieraaetus weiskei) is a bird of prey found in New Guinea.
 Its natural habitats are primarily subtropical or tropical moist lowland forest and subtropical or tropical moist montane forest.
-It was the smallest species of eagle.
+It is one of the smallest species of eagle.

 Taxonomy

 The pygmy eagle was described by German naturalist Anton Reichenow as Eutolmaetus weiskei in 1900.
 It was subsequently considered a subspecies of the little eagle or a distinct species.
 Gjershaug and colleagues analysed it genetically and found it distinct enough to warrant species status.
 The International Ornithologists' Union (IOC) subsequently recognised it as a distinct species.
 "Pygmy eagle" has been designated the official name by the IOC.